 The addition of HTTP authentication for the A2A (Agent-to-Agent) protocol is the main technical novelty: Gemini CLI can now discover and authenticate with remote agents, laying the groundwork for secure multi-agent orchestration.

-March 11, 2026 — Google expands Chrome’s AI features to three new markets: India, New Zealand and Canada.
+March 11, 2026 — Google is expanding Chrome’s AI features to three new markets: India, New Zealand, and Canada.

-Gemini in Chrome — the AI assistant in the side panel, based on Gemini 3.1 — is now available on Mac, Windows and Chromebook Plus in these regions.
-Deployed features include access to Gmail, Maps, Calendar and YouTube from Chrome, cross-analysis of multiple open tabs, and image transformation directly in the browser via Nano Banana 2.
-The update adds 50+ additional languages, including Hindi, French and Spanish.
+Gemini in Chrome — the AI assistant in the side panel, based on Gemini 3.1 — is now available on Mac, Windows, and Chromebook Plus in these regions.
+Features being rolled out include: access to Gmail, Maps, Calendar, and YouTube from Chrome, cross-analysis of multiple open tabs, and image transformation directly in the browser via Nano Banana 2.
+The update adds 50+ additional languages, including Hindi, French, and Spanish.

-March 11, 2026 — Pushmeet Kohli (Google DeepMind) announces that AlphaEvolve has established new lower bounds for 5 classical Ramsey numbers in extremal combinatorics — problems so difficult that Erdős himself remarked on their complexity, and whose previous best results dated back at least a decade.
+March 11, 2026 — Pushmeet Kohli (Google DeepMind) announces that AlphaEvolve has established new lower bounds for 5 classical Ramsey numbers in extremal combinatorics — problems so difficult that Erdős himself had commented on their complexity, and whose best previous results dated back at least a decade.

-AlphaEvolve acts as a meta-algorithm that automatically discovers the search procedures needed, where historically one had to design specific algorithms by hand.
-This result illustrates AlphaEvolve’s capabilities beyond the Google kernel optimizations it was already known for.
+AlphaEvolve acts as a meta-algorithm that automatically discovers the necessary search procedures, where historically it was necessary to manually design specific algorithms.
+This result illustrates AlphaEvolve’s capabilities beyond the Google kernel optimizations for which it was already known.

 March 10, 2026 — Google announces Gemini Embedding 2, described as “our most capable and first fully multimodal embedding model”.
 It is Google’s first natively multimodal embedding model, available to developers via Gemini API and AI Studio.